TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/MenuObjects/CommonProperties/Index.rst

          alternativeSortingField

    Data type
+         string

    Description
          Normally the menuitems are sorted by the fields "sorting" in the pages- and tt\_content-table.
 Here you can enter a list of fields that is used in the SQL- "ORDER BY" statement instead.
+You can also provide the sorting order.

          **Examples (for "pages" table):**